 Fr.
 Hermes made his presentation at the President's Circle Dinner gala, before more than 400 of the school’s top supporters at the Renaissance Hotel in Tampa.
 Nearly 60 years after moving from downtown, where the school was founded in 1899, to Himes Ave., the campaign will secure the legacy of Jesuit in Tampa for another 60 years and beyond.

-Also announced at the President's Dinner was then-largest gift in the history of the school.
+Also announced at the President's Dinner in 2015 was then-largest gift in the history of the school.
 Marty and Ted Couch ’54 made a momentous $2.5 million donation to Jesuit, the school’s first of more than $2 million.
 (Later, Marty and Ted Couch demonstrated the magis – a Latin word meaning "more" or "better," and a key concept of Ignatian spirituality – and increased the gift amount to $3.15 million.)

 “Like so many others who have passed through the hallways of Jesuit High School, I feel a deep sense of gratitude,” said Couch, a longtime Jesuit benefactor and 2009 Alumnus of the Year, who graduated two years before the school relocated to Himes Ave in 1956.
 “Jesuit played a critical role in shaping the way I live.
 It is my desire to see that continue, and to grow and improve, for the betterment of our community, such that Jesuit can make that same positive imprint for generations to come.”

 The campaign supports the school’s Strategic Plan, which was developed in 2011.
 “For Greater Glory” represents a renewal of school life by investing fully in Jesuit’s people, programs, and facilities – starting with a robust, sustainable financial aid program.